 Sign and Implement

 Signing is the easy part, but make no mistake about Implementation.
 This is where everything begins.
-Just because you, the provider has signed the dotted line, your job is not done.
+Just because you, the provider have signed the dotted line, your job is not done.
 You must either take control and become your internal project manager, or assign someone that can stay on top of the entire implementation process.
 Don’t leave it just to the vendor.
-Vendor will do a great job, but they need your help.
-It is a two way street.
+The vendor will do a great job, but they need your help.
+It is a two-way street.
 If you and your practice do not cooperate 100%, it will fail.
-Cooperation does not mean just providing information vendor needs, but being an active participant with your vendor implementation team.
+Cooperation does not mean just providing information on vendor needs but being an active participant with your vendor implementation team.

 Finally – Don’t Start Over.

 Barring unforeseen situations, you should not have to do this all over again.
 EMR is a paradigm shift for your practice and you certainly do not want to go through the process again.